Okipa/laravel-bootstrap-components/README.md

 **:bulb: Notes :**
 * The use of the `->locales()` method will produce a component for each locale keys you declared.
 For example, if you declare the `fr` and `en` locale keys for a `title` text component, you will get two `Title (FR)` and `Title (EN)` generated text components.
   * The localization treatment will only occur if you have more than one locales declared : there is not point to generate localized components with only one declared locales.
+* Each multilingual component provides an extra `data-locale="<locale>"` attribute to help with eventual javascript treatments.
 * You can use your own `MultilingualResolver` by replacing the path defined in the `config('bootstrap-components.form.multilingual.resolver')`, allowing you to customize your components localization behaviour :
   * The default locales to handle (by default `[]`).
   * The component localized `name` attribute resolution (default : `$name[$locale]`.